ForsakenKappa/rock_paper_scissors/README.md

 -  Game can handle unexpected inputs
 -  Input is case insensitive
--  Print who won with what score
+-  Game can print who won with what score
 -  Game has a plain secret -- The Answer

-To stop the game just press Enter or ESC
+To stop the game just press ESC